Operadic categories as a natural environment for Koszul duality: Introduction

-{\bf The setup.} The approach of this work differs from the one of~\cite{markl:handbook} or \cite{BB}.
-It is based on the notion of an {\em operadic category\/}.
-The idea goes back to the first author's work on higher category theory based on a higher generalization of non-symmetric (non-$\Sigma$) operads~\cite{batanin:en}.
-In this formalism, a higher version of Eckman-Hilton argument was described by reformulating the classical notion of a (symmetric) operad and Batanin's notion of an $n$-operad in such a~way that a comparison of the two notions became possible \cite{batanin:conf,batanin:AM08}.
+{\bf The setup.} Our approach is based on the notion of an {\em operadic category\/}.
+The idea goes back to the first author's work on higher category theory using a higher generalization of non-symmetric operads~\cite{batanin:en}.
+In this formalism, a higher version of the \hbox{Eckmann\textendash Hilton} argument was described by reformulating the classical notion of a (symmetric) operad and Batanin's notion of an $n$-operad in such a~way that a comparison of the two notions became possible \cite{batanin:conf,batanin:AM08}.
 The fruitfulness of this idea was then confirmed in \cite{batanin:br}.

-In our work on duoidal Deligne's conjecture we came to understanding that the same categorical scheme is very useful and, indeed, necessary for the study of many other standard and nonstandard operad-like structures.
+In our work on the duoidal Deligne conjecture we came to understand that the same categorical scheme is very useful and, indeed, necessary for the study of many other standard and nonstandard operad-like structures.
 Thus the concept of operadic categories was introduced by the authors in~\cite{duodel}.